 - Options that can be customized for each patient’s individual plan of care

 - More effective symptom and pain control

-- Decrease in re-hospitalizations and fewer days in intensive-care units
+- Decreased in re-hospitalizations and fewer days in intensive-care units

-- Improve quality of life and patient mood
+- Improved quality of life and patient mood